bioidiap/bob.bio.base/doc/struct_bio_rec_sys.rst

    The enrollment part of the Algorithm stage in ``bob.bio``'s biometric recognition experiment framework.

 Note that there is sometimes a model enroller training stage prior to enrollment.
-This is only necessary when you are trying to fit an existing model to a set of biometric features, e.g., fitting a UBM to features extracted from a speech signal.
+This is only necessary when you are trying to fit an existing model to a set of biometric features, e.g., fitting a UBM (Universal Background Model) to features extracted from a speech signal.
 In other cases, the model is calculated from the features themselves, e.g., by averaging the feature vectors from multiple samples of the same biometric, in which case model enroller training is not necessary.

 (iii) Scoring: The scoring part of the Algorithm stage essentially works as follows.
 Each model is associated with a number of probes, so we first query the input biometric database to determine which biometric samples should be used as the probes for each model.
 Every model is then compared to its associated probes (some of which come from the same person, and some of which come from different people), and a score is calculated for each comparison.
 The score may be a distance, and it tells us how similar or dissimilar the model and probe biometrics are.
 Ideally, if the model and probe come from the same biometric (e.g., two images of the same finger), they should be very similar, and if they come from different sources (e.g., two images of different fingers) then they should be very different.
 Fig. 7 illustrates the scoring part of the Algorithm module: